|

 I try to work with the musicians without any overweening

-concept in mind,” explained Hagerty.
+concept in mind,” explained Neil.
 “That’s the thing

 that makes the difference.
 With Royal Trux, we would